 By being more careful about how you drive, you can improve your gas mileage and reduce your greenhouse gas emissions.
 Make a conscious effort to avoid hard and sudden accelerations and slamming on the brakes.
 Don’t idle more than 30 seconds while you sit in the car and remove excess cargo and heavy load from your car even if it’s not in use.
 It may take some time to develop these good habits, but your effort will pay off in the long run.

 If every driver did their part, we could reduce our environmental impact substantially.
 Just driving more economically will have a surprising effect on reducing fuel consumption and with a gradual tweak of driving habits, you’ll also be able to reduce damage to the vehicle.
 Speaking long-term, you’ll also save more money.
-In essence, driving economically and responsibly means driving safely as well.
+In essence, eco-friendly driving means driving safely as well.

 Mike Johnston is an avid creative writer and blogger.
 He is a regular contributor to the Smooth Decorator blog.
 Mike’s Specialties are home improvement and interior design, but he also loves writing about small business, entrepreneurship, family life, green living and many other topics.
 Mike’s goal is to create interesting and compelling content that will help readers navigate through these vast and ever-changing fields.